The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Observations

 \subsection{X-ray}

 Observations with the \textit{Swift} X-ray Telescope (XRT) were carried out as part of the \textit{Swift} Guest Investigator Program (PI: Piro).
-Data were collected in Photon Counting (PC) mode starting on April 6, 2021 for a total of 9.9 ks exposure.
-The data were processed using \texttt{xrtpipeline} within the HEASOFT package (v.~6.27.2).
+Data were collected in Photon Counting (PC) mode starting on April 6, 2021 for a total of 9.9 ks exposure (Appendix \ref{sec:Chandraimage}).
 No source was detected at the location of the FRB down to a 3~$\sigma$ upper limit $<1.3\times 10^{-3}$ cts s$^{-1}$ (0.3-10~keV).
 We convert this value into an unabsorbed flux $<1.0\times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$ (0.3-10~keV) assuming an absorbed power-law with photon index $\Gamma=2.0$ and a Galactic hydrogen column density $N_H=4.5\times 10^{21}$ cm$^{-2}$ \citep{Willingale2013}.

-Deeper imaging of the field was carried out with the \textit{Chandra X-ray Observatory} (CXO) under Director's Discretionary Time (DDT).
+Deeper imaging of the field was carried out with the \textit{Chandra X-ray Observatory} (CXO) observations under Director's Discretionary Time (DDT).
 The observations (ObsID: 25016; PI: Piro) occurred on April 20, 2021 for a total of 29.7 ks.
-Data were processed using the \textit{Chandra} Interactive Analysis of Observations (\texttt{CIAO} v.~4.13; Fruscione et al. 2006) software and the latest calibration database (\texttt{CALDB} v.~4.9.4).
-Our analysis was performed in the $0.5-7$ keV energy range.
-The native astrometry of the image was corrected by aligning 2 common point sources in the Sloan Digital Sky Survey (SDSS) Catalog.
+Our analysis (Appendix \ref{sec:Chandraimage}) was performed in the $0.5-7$ keV energy range.
 A blind search with \texttt{wavdetect} did not find any source at the FRB position, however a targeted search revealed a weak X-ray detection.
 We used a circular source region of 1\arcsec radius centered at the EVN position \citep{Marcote21} and, within this region, measured a total of 3 photons.
 We estimate a background level of $\lesssim$0.25 cts from nearby source-free regions and a source significance of 99.7\% \citep[3~$\sigma$ Gaussian equivalent;][]{Kraft1991}.

 The observed 0.5-7.0 keV count-rate 1.0$^{+0.7}_{-0.6}$ $\times$ 10$^{-4}$ cts s$^{-1}$ is converted into flux using the same absorbed power-law model described above.
 For a photon index $\Gamma=2.0$, the unabsorbed flux in the 2-10~keV band is $\rm{F_X}= 1.3^{+0.9}_{-0.8} \times 10^{-15}$ erg cm$^{-2}$ s$^{-1}$ corresponding to a luminosity of $\rm{L_X=(3.1 \pm 1.9 )\ 10^{40} erg \ s^{-1}}$.